Landslides and Erosion

 Highly Contradictory Effects from Water

 Sudden influxes of water, most often caused by human interference, can destabilize and damage the vacuum-anchoring suction effect in mountainous landscapes.
 This phenomenon, driven by human mismanagement, results in the accumulation of gravitational water pressure within the soil layers of hillsides over time, creating a dangerous, floating, and lubricating mass that exerts a driving force toward the settlements, a devastating threat of landslides and lahars.
-Furthermore, a previous reduction in trees removes root reinforcement, making the slopes fragile due to the loss of root strength, and creates an additional hazard due to water lubrication that ultimately saturates the ground.
-Furthermore, the root systems of indigenous vegetation help mitigate the potentially harmful effects of water on degraded land by reducing the lubrication of the slopes' clay layers, thereby reducing the risk of landslides.
-Thus, native vegetation and tree roots also prevent water forces from accelerating and generating devastating torrential flows that tear up the ground beneath buildings and penetrate deeply into the riverbanks of settlements.
+Furthermore, a previous reduction in trees removes root reinforcement, making the slopes more fragile due to the loss of root strength, and creates an additional hazard from water lubrication that ultimately saturates the ground.
+Furthermore, the root systems of indigenous vegetation help mitigate the potentially harmful effects of waterlogging on degraded land.
+Hence, the roots of indigenous trees' soil suction reduces the lubrication of the clay layers in the slopes, thereby reducing the risk of landslides.
+Furthermore, native vegetation and tree roots also block water from building up strong erosive forces, which otherwise accelerate and generate devastating torrential flows that tear up the ground beneath buildings and penetrate deeply into the riverbanks of settlements.

 A complex and challenging problem can often require simple examples that appear adequately illustrated.
 To claim, for instance, that a soil mass on the mountainside weighing down with water can both be stabilising on a steep slope and, at the same time, fatally dangerous under other circumstances seems to invite misunderstandings that can be extremely serious.

-• 6.
-To visualize a vacuum suction between the bedrock and the small shipping container, imagine a machine-driven vacuum suction heavy-duty rubber bell being air-tightly closed over the upper section of the shipping container.
+- 6. To visualize a vacuum suction between the bedrock and the small shipping container, imagine a machine-driven vacuum suction heavy-duty rubber bell being air-tightly closed over the upper section of the shipping container.
 The powerful, machine-driven vacuum-suction rubber bell is firmly attached, and the suction pressure then increases in the upper section of the small shipping container.
-This overlying vacuum pressure then propagates downward through the container and finally reaches the bedrock below it.
+This overlying vacuum pressure then propagates downward through the container, finally reaching the bedrock below.
 Depending on the strength and air-tightness of the vacuum suction technology and the toughness of the clay mass surrounding the shipping container on the bedrock, an adhesive vacuum suction may appear unavoidable.
-In many ways, the image described here provides insight into the deep and extensive roots of the endemic trees' ability to draw water and create a local vacuum suction toward their contact with the bedrock.
+In many ways, the image described here provides insight into the deep, extensive roots of the endemic trees' ability to draw water and create a local vacuum suction at their contact with the bedrock.

 Landscape Restoration